-- SLST/MLST data serve as primary resources for tracking and documenting the genetic relationship of bacteria at a global scale.
+- SLST and MLST data serve as primary resources for tracking and documenting the genetic relationship of bacteria at a global scale.

-- Results are easily cataloged and referenced for future comparisons.
+- SLST and MLST sequence-based stain typing results are easily cataloged and referenced for future comparisons.

-- These techniques are highly reproducible, unambiguous, and scalable.
+- SLST and MLST techniques are highly reproducible, unambiguous, and scalable.

 In order to achieve a higher degree of resolution, each species is researched by our R&D team to determine the gene targets outside of the region used for identification that will most definitively resolve them at the subspecies or strain level.
 The number and identity of these loci vary for each species, due to the level of relatedness and rate of evolution within each group.